 Baby steps, marching up the mountain to my goals.
 I’m not as far away from achieving each as I was yesterday, and tomorrow’s Agenda will push me still closer.
 Music.
 My ace in the hole!

 You’ve already met Alexa, the invisible lady playing maestro to my workdays. … And Spotify, Exxon to this woman’s spiritual daily driving machine. … Time to meet a few more soldiers in my get it togetha! army.

 ✧︎︎︎ iOS Apps

-Self-employment, from a companion home office, thrills with perks.
+Self-employment, from a home office, thrills with perks.
 But the downside is an inner critic inspiring procrastination and other ills.
-Because accountability forms the key to locking that fool in a soundproof room, I track myself in multiple ways throughout the workday.
-Here, the focus is my calendar-based writing record.
+Because accountability forms the key to locking the procrastination clown in a soundproof room, I track myself in multiple ways throughout the workday.

 The bullet journal is my best friend in terms of productivity.
 But technology has its place.
 My motif: exploit the best of both the analog and electronic worlds, to effect a better me.

 Each of my four joyful obsessions plays a critical role throughout my workday.

 Bird photography, in the form of bird knickknacks and a camera-lens coffee mug, sit nearby as I toil, silent friends shouting encouragement.
 And, if a writer’s block stymies me, I know it’s time for a change in locale.
 I may grab a camera and plop into a backyard chair.
 Or, I may grab my car keys, and slip my Out & About EDC work bag over my shoulder (EveryDay Carry), knowing it holds my pocket size Sony HV90v camera.
 A good day, weather wise, pushes me to a local park.
 Dicey weather instead propels me to a local mom & pop coffee shop, surrounded by trees… with birds.
 Regardless of location, the result is the same: block unleashed!